PeriHub/PeriLab.jl/docs/src/lecture/seminar_2.md

 - convergence is low
 - gradients purely described by points

-## Equations in the Quasi-Static Materiwal Point Method Algorithm
+## Equations in the Quasi-Static Material Point Method Algorithm

 #### **1. Mapping Material Point Quantities to Grid Nodes**
 - **Nodal Mass**